 Sometimes the clothes and fabric made from chemical-intensive cotton cultivation have traces of pesticides in them.
 This is a potential health hazard, especially for people with sensitive skin.

-To increase productivity and profitability, scientists genetically modified some cotton species to have certain qualities.
+Scientists genetically modified some cotton species to have certain qualities to increase productivity and profitability.
 Some of the qualities of genetically engineered cotton include insect resistance and herbicide tolerance.

 GMO cotton has been widely accepted all over the world.
 About 90% of GMO cotton is grown in China, Argentina, Mexico, the United States, Paraguay, Australia, India, Pakistan, and South Africa.